meg-a/delux_tap_code/README.md

 # delux_tap_code
 We developed our own tap code system from the original tap code.

+This program allows you to use tap code to write text.
+In other words, YOU ONLY NEED LEFT SHIFT KEY TO TYPE IN WORDS.

 In tap code, message is transmitted through a series of tap sounds.

 When you run the program, a window that contains tap code will appear.